JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 rule out subclasses that might override the attribute; type checkers differ in their behavior in this area.
 However, the `NamedTuple` case at least seems indisputable.

-Attribute access on a fully simplified intersection with a negated type (`T & ~U`), then, should differ in behavior from attribute access on the positive part of the intersection (`T`) if something like the following conditions hold:
+We can formalize this rule as follows.
+Given a fully simplified intersection `T & ~P`, where `T` has an attribute `attr` of type `AT` and `P` has an attribute `attr` of type `AP`, accessing the attribute `attr` on `T & ~P` should yield type `AT`, unless these conditions hold:

-- `U` is a Protocol containing either only the attribute under consideration, or also some attributes that are present with the right type on all members of `T`.
+- `P` is a Protocol containing either only `attr`, or also some attributes that are present with the right type on all members of `T`.
 (In the latter case, the intersection could be simplified to an equivalent one where the Protocol contains only the relevant attribute.)
-- Every member of `T` either has an attribute of the type declared by `U`, or an attribute of some other type distinct from `U`; they cannot have an attribute that may be of either type.
+- Every object that is a member of `T` is either a member of `P` (that is, it has an attribute of the specified type) or a member of a Protocol containing an attribute `attr` of type `~AT`.
+In other words, members of `T` can be divided into objects that have an attribute of type `AT` and ones that have an attribute of some other type;

-Additional slight complications arise if the `U` Protocol declares a mutable attribute, or if the relation between the types of the attribute in `T` and `U` are more complex.
+  there cannot be any with an attribute that may return either type.

+For example, in the `HasIntStrNamedTuple` example, every instance of the class either has an `x` attribute of type `int` or an attribute of type `~int` (i.e., `str`, a subtype of `~int`).
+Therefore, given a value of type `HasIntStrNamedTuple & ~HasInt`, we can infer the type as `(int | str) & ~int = str`.
+But in the earlier case of `HasIntStrSneaky`, instances of the class are not divisible into two such buckets, so we cannot narrow the type of the attribute given a type `HasIntStrSneaky & ~HasInt`.

-It's not quite attribute access, but similar reasoning applies to other operations on objects, such as subscripting of tuple and `TypedDict` types.
+Similar reasoning applies to more general cases such as mutable attributes and method calls.
+It also applies to other operations on objects, such as subscripting of tuple and `TypedDict` types, which can be thought of as syntactic sugar over attribute access.
 Here too there are some conceivable cases where the negative parts of an intersection can have an influence:

 ```python